Cam Talbot: Philadelphia Flyers

 On February 15, 2019, Talbot was traded by the Oilers to the Philadelphia Flyers in exchange for goaltender Anthony Stolarz.
 Talbot had to waive his no-movement contract clause to be traded to the Flyers.
 Philadelphia acquired him to be both competition and a mentor to young goaltender Carter Hart and to replace Brian Elliott as backup.
-However, his numbers did not improve with Philadelphia, which was one of the worst teams in terms of goals against.
+He made his Flyers debut on March 1, starting in a 6–3 victory over the New Jersey Devils, and marked the eighth goaltender to play for the team that season, setting a new NHL record.
+However, his play did not improve with Philadelphia, which was one of the worst teams in terms of goals against.
+He completed the season with the Flyers, recording a 1–2–0 record in four appearances, with a .881 save percentage and a GAA of 3.70.

 Calgary Flames

 Talbot in net for the Calgary Flames in 2019.